benouarred/serverless-apis-with-gcp/README.md

     - Endpoints

 # 1. Init Datastore (NoSql database)
-* Create a new App Engine app : this will automatiquely create :
+* When you create a new App Engine app, this will automatiquely create :
     - Datastore instance
-    - Two buckets ($GCP_PROJECT.appspot.com and staging.$GCP_PROJECT.appspot.com) --> we will be using the first one
+    - Two Cloud storage buckets ($GCP_PROJECT.appspot.com and staging.$GCP_PROJECT.appspot.com) --> we will be using the first one
 ```
 gcloud app create --region=europe-west